Service

 No tour groups walking through occupied units.
 Tenants don't get nervous about a possible sale, your rent collection stays normal, and you don't deal with the post-tour calls.

-How does an off-market sale compare to a broker auction on price?
+How does an off-market sale compare to a listed sale on price?

-Honest answer: a competitive broker auction can sometimes net a higher headline price.
+Honest answer: a competitive listed sale can sometimes net a higher headline price.
 What you save off-market is the 5% commission, the 60-to-90-day timeline, and the tenant disturbance.
 The net to you after fees and time is often within a percent or two, in exchange for certainty and privacy.

 The price gap also depends heavily on the property type:

-• Stabilized turnkey assets in hot markets: a broker auction is often worth the wait.
+• Stabilized turnkey assets in hot markets: a listed sale is often worth the wait.
 Multiple bidders chasing a clean asset push price up faster than off-market math accounts for.

 • Value-add assets, distressed situations, or properties with hair on them: off-market often nets the same or better.
-Broker auctions on these assets reveal the problems to every bidder, who then prices them in.
+A listed sale on these assets reveals the problems to every bidder, who then prices them in.
 A direct buyer either prices the issue once or doesn't.

-• Small buildings (5 to 30 units): the broker pool is thinner, marketing costs eat into the auction premium, and most actual buyers in this size range work off-market anyway.
+• Small buildings (5 to 30 units): the broker pool is thinner, marketing costs eat into any auction premium, and most actual buyers in this size range work off-market anyway.

 Not wholesalers